This is year #8 of yours truly maintaining a blog. And that's about all I have been doing, quite frankly. Maintaining.

 Many people are simply not prepared for this.
 And the people that should be telling you, typically are not, because they have their own motives.
 They want your cash.
 Duh.

-I teach strategy.
+I cover fundamentals.
 Tons of it.
-I could hand people a winning strategy, explain it to the best of my abilities, but they won't apply it properly because something else is wrong.
-Usually, I find, its because old habits hang around like chronic disease.
-And these habits are reinforced by societal instincts.
+I could hand people a “winning” strategy, explain it to the best of my abilities, but they won't apply it properly because execution was never explained properly to them, or they never thought this was a necessary point of focus in the first place.
+And usually, old habits regarding execution hang around like chronic disease.
+These habits are reinforced by societal instincts.
 Getting rid of them is extremely challenging.

 There is no greater upset than to be spending so much time on something with little or no sense of accomplishment.
 We absolutely need accomplishment to feel fulfilled in life.
 We need to know that we're doing something right.
 In this business, it means focusing on the data and doing what makes sense, not any other way.
-The numbers are your truth, here.
+The numbers are your truth, here, and then you need to do it.

 This isn't to say you can't pursue this as a hobby, by taking no risk at all, in the meantime.
 I mean really, who's watching you?
 Who cares?
 But don't let it consume you or misrepresent what it really is at the end of the day.